 - Interactive crash statistics with dynamic reports on road user deaths and injuries, locations and crash types

 - Fatality trends that shows the number of road deaths per 100,000 population from 1908 onwards

-- Serious injuries that show over the period from 2005 to 2015, more than 30 people are hospitalised by crashes on NSW roads each day
+- Serious injuries that show over the period from 2005 to 2015, about 30 people are hospitalised by crashes on NSW roads each day

 - Reports and publications that you can download